efficientqa/efficientqa.github.io/submit.md

 checking the size of your submission, and will remove any submissions that have modified the standard definition of `du`.

-Now you are ready to upload your submission to be run on the test set.
+Evaluate your predictions using the instructions above, to ensure that they are in the correct format and that the accuracy is as expected.
+If everything looks good locally, you are ready to upload your image to the submission system.
 Instructions below.

 ## Uploading submissions and submitting to test